 • warmth of the knee,

 • stiffness of the joint.

 If any of these symptoms are persistent or worsening particularly after an injury you should be evaluate by an orthopedic surgeons.
 An exam, xrays and MRI testing may be required.
 Many conditions may be treated with physical therapy (pattela pain/chondromalacia patelli) but some may require arthroscopic surgery the most common being a mensical tear).
-Treatment of arthritis ranges from medications, exercises, injections ( steroid,PRP,Synvisc, Stem cells) to arthroscopic debridement or knee replacement.
+Treatment of arthritis ranges from medications, exercises, injections ( steroid,Synvisc, other) to arthroscopic debridement or knee replacement.